goal-group-uca/DeepDiveOpen/README.md

 If it is a new feature request (e.g., a new functionality), post an issue to discuss this new feature before you start coding.
 If the project owner approves it, assign the issue to yourself and then do the steps above.

-Thank you for contributing to DeepDiveOpen.
+Thank you for contributing to GAGI.

 ## License
  This project is licensed under the GPL License - see the LICENSE.md file for details.